 Recent information on dental health indicates that rinsing the mouth with water after eating is the most effective way to combat tooth decay.
-Our Service will provide water for each child to drink during and after eating.
+Our Service will encourage children to have water bottles at the table to drink during and after eating.